Economy of Bolivia: Lithium

 According to the United States Geological Survey, Bolivia has 9 million tons of lithium, which can be used to make lithium batteries, used in hybrid and electric vehicles in addition to huge numbers of smaller batteries.
 At 14.5%, this is the second-largest known concentration of lithium in any country; Argentina has 14.8 million known tons of lithium, Chile has 8.5 million tons, Australia has 7.7 million tons, and the United States has 6.8 million tons.
 These large deposits are located in desert regions farmed by indigenous groups, who claim their share of the profits made from their natural resources.
 Bolivian President Evo Morales favored national, rather than foreign, ownership of natural resources, and nationalized the country's oil and natural gas reserves.

 Mining the mineral deposits would involve disturbing the country's salt flats (called Salar de Uyuni), an important natural feature which boosts tourism in the region.
 The government does not want to destroy this unique natural landscape to meet the rising world demand for lithium.

 In January 2013 Bolivia opened a lithium production plant in Uyuni, producing mainly potassium chloride.
 Also, the Bolivian government signed intentions to develop not only lithium extraction but also lithium-ion battery production with numerous countries, especially from the Asia Pacific region.

 In 2019, Bolivia had signed a deal with German firm ACISA to develop a joint partnership with the Bolivian state-owned YLB for developing extraction and processing of lithium at Salar de Uyuni.
 The deal was later cancelled after long-running protests by locals over the perceived lack of local benefits and royalties of the project.
 Bolivia's state lithium YLB also created a joint venture together with the Chinese Xinjiang TBEA Group to explore extraction of lithium and other materials from the Coipasa and Pastos Grandes salt flats.

+It is thought that due to the importance of lithium for batteries for electric vehicles and stabilization of electric grids with large proportions of intermittent renewables in the electricity mix, Bolivia could be strengthened geopolitically.
+However, this perspective has also been criticized for underestimating the power of economic incentives for expanded production in other parts of the world.